Major Gift Officer - Institutional Advancement

 A complete position description is on file with Human Resources.

-Please submit a cover letter, current resume, and contact information for three (3) professional references when applying.
+Please submit a cover letter, current resume, and contact information for three (3) professional references in a Word document or PDF when applying.
 Review of applications will begin immediately and continue until the position is filled.

 Ashland University meets fully its obligation of nondiscrimination under federal and state laws and is actively committed to diversity in its workplace.
 Employment will require a criminal background check.